jush/SimpleSpyware/README.md

 ```
 adb install ch.zhaw.init.orwell_a
 ```
 ### Some Notes
+Please do not use or redistribute parts of this code for criminal activity.
+Spying on others is a crime!
+This code is only intended for educational purposes and should only be used on your own devices for testing.

+Some notes about the features:
+- Timings: Executation may change with your phones state.
 - Cam: The gallery deletes all the photos after 100 images.
-- Location: Remember that GPS data uses a lot of battery power.
+- Location: Remember that GPS data drains a lot of battery power.
-- Micrphone: Remeber that only one application can use the micrphone at one, so you use your phone during testing.
+- Micrphone: Remeber that only one application can use the microphone.
+So you can't record phone calls.

 ### Attributions